Kajitsy/Genshin-Star-Rail-CodeEntter/README.md

 # How it works?
 Install [extension](https://addons.mozilla.org/ru/firefox/addon/genshin-star-rail-codeentter/) from the Firefox add-on store.

-I have no idea how to publish extensions to the Chrome Store (so far, this version of the extension is not available in stores... and there is no firefox version in general, use my previous ones)
+I have no idea how to publish extensions to the Chrome Store

-Chromium Version: you will have to log in to your account through the extension, at least for me FireFox Version: coming soon.
+Chromium Version: you will have to log in to your account through the extension, at least for me.

+FireFox Version: just login to your account.

 Click on the extension icon, enter the promotional code, you can also share it with friends, a site with a promotional offer will open in a pop-up window where you can select the account region and enter the promotional code in one button.